5. Foods with added sterols and stanols

 They won’t have much effect if you are taking Ezetrol (Ezetimide) because they both work in a similar way.

-Aim for: two to four servings a day of fortified foods.
+Aim for: one to three servings a day of fortified foods.
 This will give you 1.5 to 3g of stanols and sterols.
 Over three weeks, this could lower your cholesterol by up to 10% (one tenth).
 There’s no extra benefit from having more than 3g a day.

 - 2 tsp fat spread